flo1/bltn/README.md

 Shell script to save web pages and videos, for reading or watching later, or when you are offline.

+You can use this script without any synchronisation, but you can too synchonise a folder with a third party service like dropbox or ownCloud so that your items will be shared between your different GNU/Linux computers.

 Features
 ---